Seaside Family Health Care

 What types of payments do you accept?

-I take ALL major insurances including Aetna, BCBS, Cigna, Harvard Pilgrim, Maine Community Health Options, United Healthcare, Martin's Point plans, Mainecare, and Medicare.
-I am awaiting final credentialing with Tricare.
-I take all major credit cards.
-I offer uninsured the PROMPT PAY option of $100 (other fees may apply depending on services provided) which may be paid using cash, debit or credit card.
-Sorry but I do not take any international insurance, out of state Medicaid or personal checks.
+We take ALL major insurances including Aetna, BCBS, Cigna, Harvard Pilgrim, Maine Community Health Options, United Healthcare, Martin's Point plans, Mainecare, and Medicare.
+We take all major credit cards.
+We offer uninsured the PROMPT PAY option of $125 (other fees may apply depending on services provided) which may be paid using cash, debit or credit card.
+Sorry but we do not take any international insurance, out of state Medicaid or personal checks.

 What is the difference between a Nurse Practitioner and a medical doctor?